NVlabs/FPSci/docs/experimentConfigReadme.md

     * `spawnBounds` specifies an axis-aligned bounding box (`G3D::AABox`) to specify the bounds for the target's spawn location in cases where `destSpace="world"` and the target is not destination-based.
 For more information see the [section below on serializing bounding boxes](##-Bounding-Boxes-(`G3D::AABox`-Serialization)).
     * `moveBounds` specifies an axis-aligned bounding box (`G3D::AABox`) to specify the bounds for target motion in cases where `destSpace="world"` and the target is not destination-based.
 For more information see the [section below on serializing bounding boxes](##-Bounding-Boxes-(`G3D::AABox`-Serialization)).
     * `axisLocked` is a boolean array specifying which (if any) axes of motion are "locked" (i.e. disallowed) for this target's motion in [X,Y,Z] order.
 This only applies for world-space, parametric targets.
+    * `hitSound` is a filename for the sound to play when the target is hit but not destroyed.
+    * `hitSoundVol` provides the volume (as a float) for the hit sound to be played at (default is `1.0`).
+    * `destroyedSound` is a filename for the sound to play when the target is both hit and destroyed.
+    * `destroyedSoundVol` provides the volume (as a float) for the destroyed sound to be played at (default is `10.0`).

 #### Target Configuration Example
 An example target configuration snippet is provided below: